aimms/documentation/webui/widget-header.rst

 .. note::

-    When downloading the image for a Table on the viewable area is saved and not the entire table.
+    When downloading the image for a Table only the viewable area is saved and not the entire table.

     The Gantt Chart does not support the scrollable area when downloading the image.

-    For both these cases try expanding the widget to full-screen mode and then downloading the image.
+    For both these cases you can try expanding the widget to full-screen mode first and then download the image.

 Download CSV |download-csv|